 Apparently the media thinks we don’t want to hear about complexities and nuances.
 It thinks we want to hear about good and evil — to pit one side against the other — as if one side has to be unequivocally right or wrong, leaving no room for a middle ground.

 To see a properly written and scientifically referenced article on how science does not support the role of saturated fat and heart disease, look at the well written summary by The Nutrition Coalition.
 Did Ms. Boseley consider any of these scientific papers in her opinion piece?
-Clearly not.
+It seems she did not.

 Plus, recent evidence from Virta Health has shown that a low-carb, high-fat (including saturated fat) diet can reverse diabetes with little to no impact on LDL cholesterol.
 Again, Ms. Boseley’s one-sided article made no reference to the paradigm changing studies showing that the status quo is not always right.